nemanjajeremic/qa-testing-knowledge/README.md

 # qa-testing-knowledge
-Quality assurance and testing knowledge sources and tutorials
+Quality assurance and testing knowledge sources, tools and tutorials